Holiday inspiration currently loading...

 Featuring two UNESCO World Heritage sites and some of the country’s finest historical attractions, this carefully curated holiday gives a wonderful overview of the best that England has to offer.
 Traverse the English landscape by train, ride a steamer on Ullswater and enjoy guided excursions around Hadrian’s Wall, the Lake District, Penzance and Bath.

 We’ve designed this tour of England by train to begin with a railway journey from London to York, though we can easily tailor-make this to suit you.

 Whichever route you choose, you will arrive at one of the UK’s most atmospheric destinations.

-The walled City of York, set at the confluence of Rivers Ouse and Foss, has seen major political events played out on its doorstep over its entire 2000-year existence, moving from ecclesiastical powerhouse, to industrial hub, to major tourist attraction enjoyed by visitors from all over the world, drawn here by a rich heritage, with the jaw-dropping gothic Minster at its centre.
+The walled City of York, set at the confluence of Rivers Ouse and Foss, has seen major political events played out on its doorstep over its entire 2000-year existence.
+From ecclesiastical powerhouse, to industrial hub, to major tourist attraction – visitors flock here from all over the world, drawn by a rich heritage.
+The jaw-dropping gothic Minster provides an impressive centrepiece to the city.

 While here, you’ll enjoy use of a York Pass, allowing entry to all of York’s major attractions and alleviating the need to queue for tickets at each.
 We’ll also include our own tips and recommendations to help you make the most of your time.

 On a train journey of just over two hours, you’ll traverse some of northern England’s finest scenery, emerging from North Yorkshire into Northumberland, skirting the North Pennines and arriving at the village of Haydon Bridge.

 Your Accommodation in Haydon Bridge